 Reports prepared by Florida’s Agency for Health Care Administration have compared reports of adverse incidents in hospitals to the filing of new malpractice claims.
 In the study generated by Public Citizens Congress Watch, Florida hospitals reported 19,885 incidents but only 3,177 medical malpractice claims.
 This means that for every 6 adverse incidents in the hospital only 1 malpractice claim is ever filed.

 No matter what the injury, malpractice is subject to a very high legal standard that requires the victim to prove that the medical professional or medical facility owed a legal duty to the patient, failed to uphold the standard of care expected of such a medical professional or medical facility, that the breach of care caused an actual injury, and that the injury in question damaged the patient in some way.

-Given this high burden of proof, it is vital that someone wishing to pursue a medical malpractice claim seek the most qualified attorney to represent their interests.
+Given this high burden of proof, it is vital that someone wishing to pursue a medical malpractice claim seek the most qualified attorney and medical malpractice law firm to represent their interests.